 It’s easy to compare yourself to others, especially in today’s world where we’re constantly bombarded with images of perfect lives on our social media accounts.
 But it’s important to remember that everyone’s journey is different.
 Comparison is the thief of joy.
 Uncover the impact of comparison on your journey to simplicity and explore strategies to let go of this detrimental habit.
 Focus on your journey and don’t compare yourself to others.

 Embracing Simplicity for a Meaningful Life

 Simple does not mean empty, dull or rigid.
 Simple means simple, easy, simple, and good simple living.
-Apart from life’s challenges and tribulations, simple lives provide us with the space and freedom needed for achieving our purpose.
-Using an extremely commonly accepted example of less clutter can be helpful in maintaining cleanliness.
+Apart from life’s challenges and tribulations, simple lives provide us with the space and freedom needed to achieve our purpose.
+Using an extremely commonly accepted example of less clutter can help maintain cleanliness.
 If one spends less of his clean time, then one spends less time doing other activities like cleaning.
 What should I do when my spare time is limited?
 A simple life should be practiced.

 Learn to say no

 The world is full of requests and demands.
 We are constantly asked to say yes to things, big and small.
 From discounts at the store to coffee invites from friends to requests for assistance with school fundraisers, there is always something else we could be doing.
 But every time we say yes to one thing, we are also saying no to something else.
 If we don’t learn to say no wisely, we will end up feeling busy, overwhelmed, and complicated.

 Saying no is a skill that takes practice.
 It can be difficult at first, but the more we do it, the easier it becomes.
 And the more we practice saying no, the more confident we will become in our ability to do it.